SanderRonde/WatchMeType/README.md

 # WatchMeType

+A web app that allows you to type using nothing but your finger and a leap motion.
+Created as a demo for what the leap motion could do for typing on a smartwatch.

 ## Installation

 First of all make sure you have a [Leap Motion](https://www.leapmotion.com/) plugged in and you have installed its associated software.